MageOf4Names/Combat-Companion/README.md

-Welcome to the initiative tracker app (name TBD).
+Welcome to the Combat Companion (name TBD).
 This project is still a dream rather than a bit of software, but I'm working on it a bit at a time!

 The hope for this project is to create a DM tool that effectively and efficiently lets a dungeon master build and execute encounters.
 Some of the planned features include: